Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Results

 In Fig.~\ref{Blockade}, we demonstrate the photon-blockade effect in the $A_{-}$ mode.
-As shown in Fig.~\figpanel{Blockade}{a}, when $\kappa_{\mathrm{eff},-}\ll\Omega_{m}$ (purple dot-solid line), a series of bunching and antibunching resonances appears, with the strongest antibuching observed at $\Delta_{-}=\omega_{-}-\omega_{p}=G_{-}^{2}/\Omega_{m}$.
-By contrast, these resonances disappear when the sideband resolution is lost, i.e., when $\kappa_{\mathrm{eff},-}/\Omega_{m}\gg 1$ (orange dashed line).
-This behavior can be understood via the polaron transform
+As shown in Fig.~\figpanel{Blockade}{a}, when $\kappa_{-}\ll\Omega_{m}$ (purple dot-solid line), a series of bunching and antibunching resonances appears, with the strongest antibunching observed at $\Delta_{-}=\omega_{-}-\omega_{p}=G_{-}^{2}/\Omega_{m}$.
+By contrast, these resonances disappear when the sideband resolution is lost, i.e., when $\kappa_{-}/\Omega_{m}\gg 1$ (orange dashed line).
+We again benchmark the effective two-mode model against the exact three-mode description, as shown by the excellent agreement between the curves and markers.
+This agreement further confirms the validity of the effective two-mode Hamiltonian in Eq.~(\ref{twomodeH}) within the considered parameter regime.
+The result in Fig.~\figpanel{Blockade}{a} can be understood via the polaron transform

 with $\hat{U}=\mathrm{exp}\left[G_{-}\hat{A}_{-}^{\dag}\hat{A}_{-}\left(\hat{b}^{\dag}-\hat{b}\right)/\Omega_{m}\right]$, and the displacement operator $\hat{D}(\alpha)=\mathrm{exp}\left(\alpha \hat{b}^{\dag} - \alpha^{*}\hat{b}\right)$.
 The transformed Hamiltonian reveals that the Fock states $|n_{-}\rangle$ of the $A_-$ mode acquire an energy shift of $-(n_{-}G_{-})^{2}/\Omega_{m}$, rendering this mode effectively anharmonic with a Kerr-type nonlinearity.
-Consequently, when the driving field is resonant with the $|0_{-}\rangle\leftrightarrow|1_{-}\rangle$ transition, i.e., $\Delta_{-}=G_{-}^{2}/\Omega_{m}$, it becomes detuned from the subsequent transition $|1_{-}\rangle\leftrightarrow|2_{-}\rangle$, which is thereby suppressed if this single-photon nonlinearity is resolvable, i.e., $G_{-}^{2}/\Omega_{m} > \kappa_{\mathrm{eff},-}$.
-Note that different phonon sidebands are no longer spectrally separated in the sideband-unresolved regime ($\Omega_m \lesssim \kappa_{\mathrm{eff},-}$).
+Consequently, when the driving field is resonant with the $|0_{-}\rangle\leftrightarrow|1_{-}\rangle$ transition, i.e., $\Delta_{-}=G_{-}^{2}/\Omega_{m}$, it becomes detuned from the subsequent transition $|1_{-}\rangle\leftrightarrow|2_{-}\rangle$, which is thereby suppressed if this single-photon nonlinearity is resolvable, i.e., $G_{-}^{2}/\Omega_{m} > \kappa_{-}$.
+Note that different phonon sidebands are no longer spectrally separated in the sideband-unresolved regime ($\Omega_m \lesssim \kappa_{-}$).
 This washes out the bunching/antibunching resonance structure and thus suppresses the observable photon blockade.

 We next define a dimensionless optomechanical coupling strength $\eta=-G_{-}/\Omega_{m}$ (recall that $G_{-}\approx g_{d,0}^{\omega}<0$ in experiments) and investigate how the effective optomechanical interaction influences the photon blockade effect.
 In Fig.~\figpanel{Blockade}{b}, we plot $g^{(2)}(0)$ as a function of $\eta$.
 It shows that $g^{(2)}(0)$ reaches a minimum near $\eta=0.5$ and exhibits a sequence of pronounced peaks as $\eta$ increases further.
 This indicates that stronger optomechanical coupling does not necessarily enhance the photon blockade effect~\cite{RablPB2011}.
 Beyond the optimal point, increasing $\eta$ can instead enhance the multiphoton resonances and degrade photon blockade.